Return to CVDCC Events page

 • The Los Angeles County Museum of Art (LACMA) has assembled an incredible retrospective, 'Diane Arbus Revelations.'
 Arbus abandoned a career in fashion photography to document the ordinary yet extraordinary people of New York and its environs in the middle of the twentieth century.
 Her brilliant images shock yet evoke sympathy for the worn faces and damaged bodies of her subjects.
 Hers is a world in which the abnormal appears normal and the normal abnormal.
 She transforms the passage of entire lives into a single moment and strips away hypocrisy to reveal uncomfortable truths.
 In '1938 Debutante of the Year' taken some twenty years later, a cynical, ravished older caricature of the formerly young woman lolls on a silk-sheeted bed, draped in a boa, cigarette in hand burning out along with her life.

-much of mainstream society, she abandoned 35mm for full-frame black and white images, printed directly with jagged black borders.
+As Arbus moved deeper into a stark world of carnival sideshow performers, transvestites and others distanced from much of mainstream society, she abandoned 35mm for full-frame black and white images, printed directly with jagged black borders.
 Unlike Borges' photos, however, her prints are small and intimate, drawing the viewer - sometimes unwillingly - into conversation with her subjects.
 Her lighting is whatever is available, at times harsh and contrasty, but it always connects her subjects to their surroundings.
 The exhibit also showcases her cameras and enlarger, and other aspects of her techniques and technology.

 Along the way, we witness the early struggles of photographers to escape the limitations of technology and reach for new aesthetic representations and forms.
 'Drawing with light' only slowly became possible.
 Yet, as early as the 1860s, photographers were breaking through the barriers.
 The delicate landscapes and cityscapes of the French photographer, Camille Silvy, glow with suffused light.
 His 'Twilight' was built in the darkroom from parts of four superimposed separate negatives.
 Shades of digital manipulation to come?
 As chronicled in the exhibition, photography emerges to document our world.
 It creates lasting portraits and expresses social changes and mores as in O'Sullivan's group photos of slaves being freed, Hines' photos of child laborers, Evans' memorable portrait of Allie Mae Burroughs in Alabama, and Lange's haunting portraits of migrant workers in the 1930s.
 It reveals the chiaroscuro of smoky cityscapes and the vast, emergent landscapes of the American West.
 It embraces the experimental discoveries of Moholy-Nagy's cubist abstractions and Man Ray's surrealistic depiction of a nude woman, posed as in a painting by Ingres, but with the f-holes of a violin or cello added to emphasize the contours of her back.
 Josef Sudek's 'Late Roses' (1959) reminds us of the organic pictorial power of nature.
 An exquisite still-life is backed by a framed window which looks out onto a rain-soaked landscape.
 Rivulets of water run down the windowpane and create a soft, patterned contrast to the hard outlines of the petals.
 Frederick Summer's surreal works abstract eviscerated human limbs and animal parts to further illustrate the pictorial strength of organic images.